ShadrackAdwera/Docker/README.md

 -v creates a named volume with the path /app/file-path `

+* Named volumes persist data even when the container is removed

 * Anyways, Clone the project, build your own container from the image, run the server on port 5000